-A full-time employee is one who is engaged to work 37.5 ordinary hours per week or an average of 37.5 ordinary hours per week over the roster period of a fortnight, except where stated in clause 14.3 whose hours shall be 38 hours per week.
+A full-time employee is one who is engaged to work 37.5 ordinary hours per week or an average of 37.5 ordinary hours per week over the roster period of a fortnight, except where stated in clause 14.3 and whose hours shall be 38 hours per week.

-- 9.3 Part-time employment - (i) A part-time employee is an employee who is engaged to work less than a full-time employee (i.e. less than 37.5 ordinary hours per week or less than the average of 37.5 ordinary hours per week) and has reasonably predictable hours of work. - Before commencing part-time employment, the employer and employee will agree in writing on the guaranteed minimum number of hours (ordinary hours) per week to be worked and the rostering arrangements which will apply to those hours. - (iii) A part-time employee will be paid a minimum of three (3) hours pay for each shift worked, except for home care employees.
+9.3 Part-time employment

+- (i) A part-time employee is an employee who is engaged to work less than a full-time employee (i.e. less than 37.5 ordinary hours per week or less than the average of 37.5 ordinary hours per week) and has reasonably predictable hours of work. - (ii) Before commencing part-time employment, the employer and employee will agree in writing on a regular pattern of work including the number of hours to be worked each week, the days of the week the employee will work and the starting and finishing times each day. - (iii) Any agreed variation to the hours of work will be in writing. - (iv) A part-time employee will be paid a minimum of four (4) hours' pay for each shift worked, except for home care employees. - (v) Home care employees may be engaged for a 2-hour minimum period.. - (vi) Unless otherwise stated, the terms of this agreement will apply on a pro-rata basis to part-time employees on the basis that the ordinary weekly hours for full-time employees are 37.5.

-- (iv) Home care employees may be engaged for a 2 hour minimum, except where unable as a consequence of operational needs due to care recipient demands. - (v) The hours in (ii) may be varied by agreement and recorded in writing. - (vi) Unless otherwise stated, the terms of this agreement will apply on a pro-rata basis to part-time employees on the basis that the ordinary weekly hours for full-time employees are 37.5. - (vii) For non-nursing staff all hours in excess of the agreed guaranteed minimum hours shall be called additional hours up to 75 hours per fortnight.
-If directed to work additional hours these hours shall be paid as overtime, pursuant to clause 24 - Overtime. - 9.4 Review of part time hours - At the written request of a part time employee, the hours worked by the employee shall be reviewed by the employer.
-Such review shall be conducted at no less than 12 month intervals. - (ii) Where the part time employee is regularly working more than their guaranteed minimum number of hours, subject to Subclause 9.3(ii) of this Clause, the employer may adjust their minimum guaranteed number of hours to permanently incorporate the additional hours regularly worked.
-Adjustments must be recorded in writing and signed off by both parties. - (iii) The hours worked in the following circumstances will not be incorporated into the adjustment: - (a) if the increase in hours is as a direct result of another employee being absent and expected to return to the workplace and/or - (b) if the increase in hours is due to a temporary increase in hours only as a result of the specific needs of the organisation/operations, a resident or client. - (iv) Any adjusted contracted hours resulting from a review identified in subclause 9.4(ii) should readily be in accordance with roster cycles and shift configurations utilised at the workplace.
+9.4 Review of part time hours

+- (i) At the written request of a part time employee, the hours worked by the employee shall be reviewed by the employer.
+Such review shall be conducted at no less than 12-month intervals. - (ii) Where the part time employee is regularly working more than their guaranteed minimum number of hours, subject to Subclause 9.3(ii) of this Clause, the employer may adjust their minimum guaranteed number of hours to permanently incorporate the additional hours regularly worked.
+Adjustments must be recorded in writing and signed off by both parties. - (iii) The hours worked in the following circumstances will not be incorporated into the adjustment: - (a) if the increase in hours is as a direct result of another employee being absent and expected to return to the workplace; and/or - (b) if the increase in hours is due to a temporary increase in hours only as a result of the specific needs of the organisation/operations, a resident or client.

+(iv) Any adjusted contracted hours resulting from a review identified in subclause 9.4(ii) should readily be in accordance with roster cycles and shift configurations utilised at the workplace.

-- 9.5 Preference for part time employees for extra shifts - (i) Extra shifts due to a staff member being on leave or due to unexpected demand, where practical, will be given to part time employees. - (ii) However, despite the aforementioned subclause it is recognised by all parties that a viable pool of casual employees must be maintained at all times.
+9.5 Preference for part time employees for extra shifts

+- (i) Extra shifts due to a staff member being on leave or due to unexpected demand, where practical, will be given to part time employees. - (ii) However, despite the aforementioned subclause it is recognised by all parties that a viable pool of casual employees must be maintained at all times.